PennPRS/Pipeline/README.md

 # PennPRS Offline Pipeline

 [PennPRS](https://pennprs.org/) is a cloud-based platform dedicated to online PRS model training without requiring individual-level data for parameter optimization.
-On this Github page, we provide an offline version of PennPRS.
+On this Github page, we provide the offline version of PennPRS that can be downloaded to local servers for large-scale PRS training with various method options.

 To use the tool, please follow the instructions in **[the Wiki page](https://github.com/PennPRS/Pipeline/wiki)**.
 </br>